Reducing the Scope of Language Models: Introduction

 \section{Introduction}

-In the past few years Large Language Models have exploded into the popular conscience.
+In recent years, large language models have surged into public awareness.
 One major recent addition is the ``alignment'' process through Reinforcement Learning with Human Feedback (RLHF)~\citep{christiano2017deep, ouyang2022training}, which has made the current generation of language models much less likely to emit toxic content than previous generations~\citep{wolf2017we}, and thus much more acceptable for general use.
-As a result, many businesses and individuals feel more comfortable using these technologies than they would be in the past.
+As a result, many businesses and individuals now feel more comfortable using these technologies than they did in the past.

-As a result, we have generally capable language models which refuse to answer toxic or dangerous queries, but it is still difficult to deploy these language models.
-Even though they may not emit toxic content as often, they still will happily answer any question, irrelevant or not.
-This becomes a problem when we wish to deploy language models as products in specific contexts: e.g. shopping bots currently give coding advice\footnote{\url{https://shorturl.at/qf3FA}} or answer other questions,\footnote{\url{https://shorturl.at/R0JDv}} while assistive co-pilots can be taken off course by prompt injections.\footnote{\url{https://shorturl.at/yyU6P}}
+Although we have generally capable language models that can refuse to answer toxic or dangerous queries, deploying them still remains challenging.
+Even if they avoid producing harmful content, they often respond to any question, relevant or not, without discernment.
+This becomes a problem when we wish to use them in specific contexts: e.g. shopping bots currently give coding advice\footnote{\url{https://shorturl.at/qf3FA}} or answer other questions,\footnote{\url{https://www.forbes.com/sites/lesliekatz/2024/07/13/amazon-ai-shopping-assistant-rufus-answers-non-shopping-questions-too/}} while assistive copilots can be taken off course by prompt injections.\footnote{\url{https://oecd.ai/en/incidents/2025-10-08-0fbf}} Thus, there is still a need to scope language models for these specific uses.

-While language models have general language capability, there is still a need to scope them for specific uses.
-Currently this can solved by two-stage approaches like relevance classifiers, or system prompting, but we will show that these options are brittle~\citep{chao2023jailbreaking, mehrotra2023tree, zeng2024johnny, wei2024jailbroken} and easy to circumvent.

-Here we conduct a comprehensive empirical study on scoping language models to particular capabilities.
-Our contributions are as follows: \begin{itemize}[itemsep=1pt,topsep=0pt,parsep=0pt,partopsep=0pt] \item We introduce the scoped LLMs task \item We conduct a broad experimental exploration of existing methods for this task \item We find that a recently-proposed method, Circuit Breakers~\citep{zou2024improving} (CB), has many broadly performs more robustly than existing methods \item We find that CB can be layered with SFT to increase performance on relevant tasks while rejecting irrelevant ones \item We show unlike other methods, CB generalizes from a very narrow distribution of irrelevant examples to reject many other tasks \item On the negative side, we show unlike DPO, CB breaks down when the rejection set is too diverse \item On the positive side, we find that CB supports multiple accept tasks, and can scope more precisely than other methods \end{itemize}
+We define LLM \textit{scoping} as a conditional generation task in which a language model must: (i) identify whether an input query falls within a relevant domain, (ii) reject irrelevant queries, and (iii) maintain high-quality generation for relevant queries.
+This contrasts with traditional text classification, which maps inputs to discrete labels without requiring natural language generation.